mery-top/Cow-Compiler/README.md

 └── README.md         # Project documentation
 ```

+## 💬 Join the Discussion

+Have questions, ideas, or suggestions?
+Want to contribute but don’t know where to start?
+Let’s talk!

+We use **GitHub Discussions** to foster a collaborative and welcoming community around the Cow Compiler project.
+Whether you're a beginner learning how compilers work or an experienced contributor looking to improve our IR/LLVM pipeline — you’re welcome here!

+### 🗣️ What You Can Do:

+- 💡 **Ask Questions**
+  Not sure how something works?
+Curious about compiler internals?
+Ask away!

+- 🧠 **Share Ideas**
+  Got a feature request or a suggestion?
+We’d love to hear your thoughts.

+- 🐞 **Report Issues**
+  Found a bug or unexpected behavior?
+Drop a message before opening an issue.

+- 🙌 **Collaborate on Features**
+  Join other developers to brainstorm or discuss new enhancements.

 ## 🙌 Contributing
 We welcome all contributions — whether you're fixing bugs, improving documentation, or adding exciting new features!